nokia/SReXperts/docs/eda/beginner/bridge-domains.md

 Before we start, we need to verify the IP configuration on both clients.
 We're interested in two things:

-1. the **VLAN** the clients use to communicate
+1. the **VLAN 1300** presence on the interfaces of the clients
-2. the **IP address** of each client so we can test later whether the connectivity is in place.
+2. the **IP address** of each client so we can later test whether the connectivity is in place.
-    Multiple IP addresses are configured for different hackathon exercises, so you're looking for an IP in the subnet `10.30.0.0/24`
+    Multiple IP addresses are configured for different hackathon exercises, so you're looking for an IP in the subnet `10.30.0.0/24` that is assigned to the interface with the VLAN 1300 tag.

 To connect to the shell of the client nodes, you should connect to the server running your lab and then ssh to each node, for example, for `client11`: